We help charitable initiatives get up and running quickly!

 Get ready to receive philanthropic grants, provide donation tax receipts, manage expenses, and spend money – without getting bogged down in paperwork.

-Over 80 Collectives under our umbrella, serving a wide variety of sectors
+Collectives under our umbrella, serving a wide variety of sectors

-Nearly $3 million received in donations to support our Collectives
+Received in donations to support our Collectives

-Nearly $2 million of this has been spent by Collectives to do awesome mahi
+Spent by Collectives to do awesome mahi

 Benefits